mbabynames search ✿

 West John

-"noble and strong" (West) meets "God is gracious" (John).
+"from the west" (West) meets "God is gracious" (John).
 The combination reads as complete.
 Neither name overshadows the other.
 Both single-syllable.
 West John is short, punchy, and easy to say.

 Flowing and rhythmic